Getting Your Spanish Residency Card

 I’ve previously written about getting a Spanish non-lucrative residence Visa.
 The application is done from your home country and is officially the 1st step in obtaining your Visa.
 The Visa that your local consulate puts in your passport is only good for 90 days from your stated arrival date in Spain and it provisionally approves you for the Visa.

-The 2nd step takes place in Spain and requires that you make an appointment at an Oficina de Extranjeria (Foreigner’s Office) in the town/city that you will be living in OR anywhere else in the province (I’m pointing this out because I’ll be addressing that in detail in a minute).
+The 2nd step takes place in Spain and requires that you make an appointment at an Oficina de Extranjeria (Foreigner’s Office) in the town/city that you will be living in OR anywhere else in the province.
 I call this a TIE appointment because it is where you’ll be applying for your Spanish Residency Card (or Tarjeta de Identidad de Extranjero).
 The appointment should be made within 30 days of you arriving in Spain.
 There you’ll be submitting paperwork and getting your fingerprints taken.
 The appointment doesn’t take long (maybe 10 minutes).
 That card will be your residency permit during your time in Spain and concludes the Visa process.
 You’ll by then be very relieved to not have to worry about any more paperwork for a while…

 How to Get your Spanish Residency Card

 1. Register for the padrón in your municipality